 Watch the video Cetek High Emissivity Coating for Fired Heater Refractory

-Thermal Efficiency of the SMR Reformer Furnace
+Thermal Efficiency of the Steam Methane Reformer Furnace

 The thermal efficiency of the SMR is typically 45-60%, and an additional 35-50% of the heat is recovered from the flue gas in the reformer convection section.
 The recovered heat is used for preheating of reformer feed, process air, steam superheating, and preheating of boiler feed water or combustion air.

-The thermal efficiency of the furnace box can be increased by applying a high emissivity ceramic coating on the furnace walls which enhance the radiant heat transfer contribution from the hot furnace walls to the catalyst tubes.
+The thermal efficiency of the furnace box can be increased by applying a high emissivity ceramic coating on the furnace walls which enhances the radiant heat transfer contribution from the hot furnace walls to the catalyst tubes.
 However, the efficiency improvement depends on the reformer design and the actual operating conditions in the reformer.

-The more uniform and higher radiant heat transfer contribution from the furnace walls makes the side wall fired and the terrace wall fired reformers superior with respect to utilization of enhanced radiation from the furnace walls.
+The more uniform and higher radiant heat transfer contribution from the furnace walls makes the sidewall fired and the terrace wall fired reformers superior with respect to utilization of enhanced radiation from the furnace walls.

 Reformer Surface Emissivity

 High emissivity surfaces radiate energy across a broad wavelength band, lessening the interference of the CO2 and H2O in the flue gas.